Parish constable: Functions

 Parish constables derived most of their powers from their local parish.
-Traditionally, they were elected by the parishioners (just as the tithing had chosen their chief pledge forebears), but from 1617 onwards were typically appointed by the magistrates in each county.
-It was, however, only in 1842 that the power to appoint constables was formally stripped from manorial courts, and transferred to civil parishes by the Parish Constables Act 1842 (5 & 6 Vict. c.
+Traditionally, they were elected by the parishioners (just as the tithing had chosen their chief pledge forebears), but from 1622 onwards could appointed by the magistrates if the court leet failed to appoint them.
+It was, however, only in 1842 that the power to appoint constables was formally stripped from manorial courts, and transferred to justices of the peace on the recommendation of the parish overseers of the poor by the Parish Constables Act 1842 (5 & 6 Vict. c.
 109).
-Although the constables had had to be sworn into their role by the magistrates, magistrates had never formally had the power to actually choose them.
+In 1928, the power was transferred again, from the overseers to parish councils.

 Like many official positions at the time, the position was obligatory, and unpaid, although the chosen constable had the right to employ someone to perform the role on their behalf.
 It was often a resented burden, as it involved a wide variety of extremely time consuming tasks.

 In accordance with the ancient obligation for tithings to present indicted individuals to the courts, each civil parish typically had a small location in which the constable could confine criminals.
 The constable was responsible not only for confining such people, but also for delivering them to the courts.
 Similarly, constables were also expected to try to prevent crime within their parish; they were among the people with authority to read the Riot Act, and were expected to do so if a riotous assembly arose in their parish.

 Vagabonds and beggars could be a drain on parish resources, under the Elizabethan Poor Law.
 They could also be a potential source of crime.
-Constables were expected to implement the Vagabonds and Beggars Act 1494, under which vagabonds and beggars were to be set in the stocks for three days, and then whipped until they leave the parish.
+Constables were expected to implement the Vagabonds and Beggars Act 1494 (11 Hen.
+7. c.
+2), under which vagabonds and beggars were to be set in the stocks for three days, and then whipped until they leave the parish.
 The constable also had general responsibility for the local stocks, as well as for the pillory, and was expected to punish poachers, drunks, hedge-damagers, prostitutes, church-avoiders, and fathers of bastards.

 Just as the tithing was a general administrative unit, and not exclusively limited to policing matters, so the parish constable had functions that would not be recognised as police matters, unlike hundred-constables (which had derived from the military constable).

 Parish constables were expected to monitor trading standards and pubs, catch rats, restrain loose animals, light signal beacons, provide local lodging and transport for the military, perform building control, attend inquests, and collect the parish rates.
 They were also responsible for collecting national taxes, within their area.

-Parish Constables in 1995 were recruited from the Special Constabulary.
+Parish constables in 1995 were recruited from the special constabulary.
 Their primary function was foot patrols in their own neighbourhoods, whilst some were given greater range.
 Their work on the ground included all manner of police work.
-The Parish Constable in the Scotch Corner area of Richmond, North Yorkshire, patrolled seven villages and hamlets by using both private and police vehicles as and when available.
+The parish constable in the Scotch Corner area of Richmond, North Yorkshire, patrolled seven villages and hamlets by using both private and police vehicles as and when available.